W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ::: details Expanded
 Decision cannot be difficult.
-²This [decision cannot be difficult] is obvious, if you realise that you must already have decided not to be wholly joyous if that [not wholly joyous] is how you feel.
+²This [decision cannot be difficult] is obvious, if you realize that you must already have decided not to be wholly joyous if that [not wholly joyous] is how you feel.
-³Therefore, the first step in the undoing is to recognise that you actively decided wrongly, but can as actively decide otherwise.
+³Therefore, the first step in the undoing is to recognize that you actively decided wrongly, but can as actively decide otherwise.
 ⁴Be very firm with yourself in this, and keep yourself fully aware that the undoing process, which [undoing process] does not come from you, is nevertheless within you because God placed it [the undoing process] there [within you].
 ⁵Your part is merely to return your thinking to the point at which [point] the error was made, and give it [the error] over to the Atonement in peace.
 ⁶Say this to yourself as sincerely as you can, remembering that the Holy Spirit will respond fully to your slightest invitation: